citrix-openstack/blogentries/virtual_hypervisor.md

 # Virtual Hypervisor
 This blog demonstrates how to perform a scripted install of a XenServer inside a XenServer.
-This could be useful for experimenting with cloud setups.
+This gives a flexibile virtual environment for development or experimenting with cloud setups.

 ## Network setup
-The physical XenServer host's `eth0` interface is connected to the corporate network, which is providing DNS and DHCP services.
+In this example, the physical XenServer host's `eth0` interface is connected to the corporate network, which is providing DNS and DHCP services.
 The corporate network is:

     10.219.0.0/255.255.192.0